bushee/angular2-gettext/README.md

 ### Module
 You may simply import `GettextModule` into your angular application.

-If you wish to initialize translations cache before any unit uses it, provide `TranslationsCache` value in your dependency injection container:
+If you wish to initialize translations cache before any unit uses it, provide `TranslationsCache` **multi** value in your dependency injection container:

 ```typescript
 import { GettextModule, TranslationsCache } from 'ng-gettext';